backdrop-contrib/multisite_creator/README.md

 ## Requirements

-- This module requires full control of the server where the main site is running in.
+- This module requires full control of the server where the main site is runing in.

 ## Installation